Understanding Survival Traits and Human Fight or Flight Physiology During and After a Car Accident

 - Sexual activity

-The reproduction of endorphins requires positive stress such as, diet, exercise, and general well-being, but stress and pain trigger their release.
+The reproduction of endorphins requires positive stress such as, diet, exercise, and general well-being, but stress and pain trigger their release as well.

 Glad, sad, and mad, with fear as a sidebar.
 In general, a person is typically in glad mode.